 He said: "It wasn't taken seriously.
 It's not the sort of thing you imagine though is it?
 You go into hospital to be treated and get better, not to be sexually assaulted."

-Hospital chief executive Pauline Philip said she was "deeply sorry" for what happened.'No case'
+Hospital chief executive Pauline Philip said she was "deeply sorry" for what happened.

 Healthcare assistant Mohabeer, from Butely Road, was suspended in 2009 after one man claimed he had abused him.

 Police found no case to answer, because the victim's account was "ambiguous and inconsistent".

 Mohabeer was allowed to return to work where he molested more victims and was arrested again in February 2011 when two more complaints were made.

 A helpline was set up and more victims came forward.